Nerds-Drink-Water/WTRTI-Localization-JPN/README.md

     - Translating v2.1.1.
 Not all items have been translated yet.
     - In particular, the translation of "hints" has not progressed.
     - "Indicators" and "OSD Indicators" are not translated intentionally.
 Please do not touch it.
+    - There are currently no plans to translate the text about VR settings.
+I don't have VR. :P

 ## Author
 オタク、水を飲め。(JP) - Main contributor